pyomeca/biorbd/README.md

 There are two main ways to install BIORBD on your computer: installing the binaries from Anaconda (easiest, but limited to C++ and Python3) or compiling the source code yourself (more versatile and up to date; for C++, Python3 and MATLAB).

 ## Anaconda (For Windows, Linux and Mac)
-The easiest way to install BIORBD is to download the binaries from anaconda (https://anaconda.org/) repositories (binaries are not available though for MATLAB).
+The easiest way to install BIORBD is to download the binaries from Anaconda (https://anaconda.org/) repositories (binaries are not available though for MATLAB).
 The project is hosted on the conda-forge channel (https://anaconda.org/conda-forge/biorbd).

 After having installed properly an anaconda client [my suggestion would be Miniconda (https://conda.io/miniconda.html)] and loaded the desired environment to install BIORBD in, just type the following command:
 ```bash